lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 depends on how you measure compactness.
 For geometric compactness measures, the results are equivocal: OLS regressions indicate that there is some trade-off between compactness and homogeneity, while difference-in-means tests indicate no such trade-off.
-Point-based distance metrics seem to fare better.
-In fact the results show that rather than a trade-off, there is a synergy between human compactness and district homogeneity.
+Point-based distance metrics like human compactness fare much better.
+The results show that rather than a trade-off, there is a *synergy* between human compactness and district homogeneity.

 It was the right call to use many different compactness metrics, due to the frequency at which even very similar compactness measures disagree.
 The Maine